seanox/seanox-ai-nlp/README.md

 across multiple abstraction levels to support interpretable and reproducible retrieval workflows.

-The system integrates lightweight components into existing NLP pipelines.
+The package integrates lightweight components into existing NLP pipelines.
 These components operate independently of large language models (LLMs) and are designed to structure relevant data using deterministic and auditable mechanisms.